60 hour July 19.jpg

 dates, costs & application

-COURSE DATES & TIMINGS Coming soon
+COURSE DATES & TIMINGS TBA

-Course Fee £995 | BWY Registration Fee £60 | BWY Membership £42 | Books (Read Payments & Refund Policy)
+COURSE COSTS Course Fee £995 | BWY Registration Fee £60 | BWY Membership £46 | Books (Read Payments & Refund Policy)

 MAXIMUM NUMBER OF STUDENTS 18

-FACE TO FACE LEARNING
+FACE TO FACE LEARNING 6 SATURDAYS

-Presentations, Mini Lectures, Group Discussions, Q&A, Small Group Discussions, 75 Minute Guided Asana Practices, Mini Practices for Breathing, Relaxation, Meditation, Kriya & Demos.
+75 Minute Guided Asana Practices, Presentations, Mini Lectures, Group Discussions, Q&A, Small Group Discussions, Mini Practices for Breathing, Relaxation, Meditation, Kriya & Demos.
 All supporting information & documentation provided in the Course Handbook (pdf) written by Victoria

 CLICK HERE TO COMPLETE ONLINE APPLICATION FORM